 Since some illustrations and/or photos included in your book were created by other entities (i.e., illustrator, artist, photographer, or stock-art) then you need to limit your copyright registration by excluding these other contributions as 'Pre-Existing 3rd Party Material' (see Fig 1).
-Note: The contractor who created the work is not listed on the registration.
+Note: The contractor who created the work does not get listed on the registration - only the type of work.

-Fig 1: Sample screenshot showing 'Limitation for Pre-Existing Material'
+Fig 1: Sample screenshot showing 'Limitation for Pre-Existing Material' for contributions not covered under 'Work-for-Hire' Agreement